CIBC-Internal/python/Doc/library/ftplib.rst

    directory).
 Multiple arguments can be used to pass non-standard options to the ``NLST`` command.

-   .. deprecated:: 3.3 use :meth:`mlsd` instead.
+   .. note:: If your server supports the command, :meth:`mlsd` offers a better API.

 .. method:: FTP.dir(argument[, ...])